optimove-tech/Optimove-SDK-iOS/README.md

 Before you can begin using Optimove SDK for iOS, you will need to perform the following steps.</br>

-* A *tenant_information_suite* provided during the initial integration with Optimove and contains the following:
+* A *tenant_information_suite* provided during the initial integration with Optimove and contains the following: </br>
-        `end-point url` - The URL where the **_tenant configurations_** reside `token` - The actual token, unique per tenant `config name` - The name of the desired configuration
+        `end-point url` - The URL where the **_tenant configurations_** reside </br>
+        `token` - The actual token, unique per tenant </br>
+        `config name` - The name of the desired configuration</br>
-* Tenant has a paid development account, and valid certificates for remote notifications or APN Auth key.
+* Tenant has a paid development account, and valid certificates for remote notifications or APN Auth key.</br>
-* Deliver The APN Auth key (preferred) or APN Certificates was delivered to Optimove CSM.
+* Deliver The APN Auth key to Optimove CSM.</br>
+    1. In your developer account, go to Certificates, Identifiers & Profiles, and under Keys, select All.
+    2. Click the Add button (+) in the upper-right corner.
+    3. Enter a description for the APNs Auth Key
+    4. Under Key Services, select the APNs checkbox, and click Continue.
+    5. Click Confirm and then Download.
+Save your key in a secure place.
+    6. Remember Not to rename the file.
 * Deliver the Team ID
 * Deliver the Appstore ID of the application
 * Enable push notification and remote notification capabilities in your project